Does Flash Memory Store Data Permanently?

 Flash memory, a solid-state technology, represents Electronically Erasable Programmable Read-Only Memory (EEPROM).
 It’s widely used in various applications such as USB drives, smartphones, digital cameras, and more sophisticated forms of storage like Solid-State Drives (SSDs).

-Unlike Random Access Memory (RAM), flash memory is non-volatile, which means it doesn’t require a constant power supply to maintain its stored information.
+Unlike Random Access Memory (RAM), flash memory is non-volatile, so it doesn’t require a constant power supply to maintain stored information.
 Once data is written onto a flash memory device, it remains there even after it is turned off or disconnected from a power source.
 These distinct sets flash memory apart from many other types of data storage.

 gold ira scams buyer beware